felixleopoldo/benchpress/docs/source/json_overview.rst

     The Alarm network

+..  figure:: _static/alarmadjmat.png
+    :alt: The Alarm network

+    The Alarm network as adjacency matrix

 ``graph_plots``
 -------------------------

-This module plots and saves the estimated graphs in dot-format.
+This module plots and saves the estimated graphs in dot-format and adjacency matrix.
 The figures are saved in *results/adjmat* and copied to *results/output/graph_plots/*.

 .. code-block:: json